pydicom/pydicom.github.io/index.md

 We will be developing different dicom applications that are container-based.
 This means using [Docker](https://docs.docker.com/get-started/) and [Singularity](https://singularityware.github.io) to easily deploy servers (more suited for Docker), and general tools and applications (Singularity is more suited for tools on shared resources).

 ### Getting Started Containers
+[Dicom-Containers](https://github.com/pydicom/dicom-containers) serves equivalent Singularity and Docker containers for working with dicom tools and pydicom.
+Specifically:

-[Dicom-Container](https://github.com/pydicom/dicom-container) serves equivalent Singularity and Docker containers, each of which is a "quick start" image that you can build to easily start using some basic tools for working with dicom files.
+ - [getting-started](https://github.com/pydicom/dicom-containers/tree/master/getting-started) serves a [Docker](https://hub.docker.com/r/pydicom/dicom/) and [Singularity](https://singularity-hub.org/containers/1861/) container,each of which is a "quick start" image that you can build to easily start using some basic tools for working with dicom files.
 Currently, the image installs the [Dicom ToolKit](http://support.dcmtk.org/docs/), along with miniconda3 installed with pydicom and pynetdicom3.
+ - [pydicom-docs](https://github.com/pydicom/dicom-containers/tree/master/pydicom-docs) is a container that builds sphinx docs, intended for developers of pydicom that want a solution to develop docs that doesn't require installing additional dependencies.

 ### Dicom Scraper
 [Dicom Scraper](https://github.com/pydicom/dicom-scraper) is a tool under development to detect burned-in pixel annotations with ORC, and remove them.
 Currently, the Dockerized application is using an older version of scipy and python 2*, and this will be updated.
 The detection is working relatively good and will still need some testing and tweaking.